Examples of AWS Audit Manager controls - AWS Audit Manager

 Automated controls that use AWS CloudTrail as a data source type

-This example shows a control that uses AWS CloudTrail as its data source type.
-This is a standard control taken from the HIPAA framework.
+This example shows a control that uses AWS CloudTrail as a data source type.
+This is a standard control taken from the HIPAA Security Rule 2003 framework.
 Audit Manager uses this control to generate evidence that can help to bring your AWS environment in line with HIPAA requirements.

 Example control details

-• Control set – This control belongs to the control set that's called 164.308 Administrative Safeguards.
+• Control set – This control belongs to the control set that's called Section 308.
+This is a framework-specific grouping of HIPAA controls that relate to administrative safeguards.

 • Evidence type – User activity